2dareis2do/react-table-component/README.md

 ## About

-This is a React Table Component that I have put together using javascript and ES6 based React to create this component.
+This is a React Table Component that I have put together using javascript and ES6 based React.

 ## Installation